 - Discovery and Developmental Therapeutics

-A collection of Dr. Owonikoko's more recent awards include:
+Dr. Owonikoko's awards and honors include:

 - Chairman's Award for the Best PGY1 Resident, 2003